aaronquinton/aaronquinton.github.io/_posts/2018-11-15-projects-olympic-medal-prediction.md

 To ensure reproducibility we thoroughly documented our work on Github.
 Our repository for this project can be found [here.](https://github.com/UBC-MDS/DSCI_522_OlympicMedalPrediction)

 We made use of `Makefile` to run our analysis via the command line.
 We also utilized `docker` so that the analysis can be run without installing any additional software.
+For more details check out the README on the repository linked above.